-Eligibility - The Town Clerk, Highway Superintendent and fFull-time employees who are members of the Teamsters Local 317 Highway Unit are provided with paid bereavement leave in accordance with the collective bargaining agreement.
+Eligibility - Full-time employees who are members of the Teamsters Local 317 Highway Unit are provided with paid bereavement leave in accordance with the collective bargaining agreement.
 Town personnel employed on a part-time, temporary, or seasonal basis are not eligible for paid bereavement leave.